m3o/dev/blog/_posts/2020-12-03-m3o-open-to-the-world.md

 Where Heroku took too much away, AWS is giving too much back.
 Especially to the developer.

-Our primary goal is to abstract away the complexity of the cloud and provide a new development model that focuses on distributed and multi-service development aka microservices.
+Our primary goal is to abstract away the complexity of the cloud and provide a new development model that focuses on distributed and multi-service development ontop aka microservices.
 We think to do all that you really have to be focused on the developer experience for microservices and that requires a number of primitives listed in the feature set above.

 Over time though we know some of those abstractions and the infrastructure components will require direct access and we want to promote